Inuit grammar

 Note the consonant sandhi (see Inuit phonology): The /q/ from -tsiaq- followed by the /j/ from -junnaq- becomes ‹r› [ʁ], a single consonant taking its point of articulation from /q/ and its manner of articulation from /j/.
 The /q/ from -junnaq- is assimilated into the /ŋŋ/ of -nngit-, because Inuktitut forbids triple length consonants, and because the morphophonological rules attached to -nngit- require it to delete any consonant that comes before it.

 This sort of word construction is pervasive in Inuit languages and makes it very unlike English.
 In one large Inuktitut corpus – the Nunavut Hansard – 92% of all words appear only once, in contrast to a small percentage in most English corpora of similar size.
 This makes the application of Zipf's law quite difficult.

 Furthermore, the notion of a part of speech can be somewhat complicated in Inuit languages.
 Fully inflected verbs can be interpreted as nouns.
 The word ilisaijuq can be interpreted as a fully inflected verb – "he studies" – but can also be interpreted as a noun: "student".

 Because of the languages’ rich and complicated morphology, this article can present only a limited and unsystematic sample of its features.
 It is based largely on the Inuktitut dialects of north Baffin Island and central Nunavut.
 The morphology and syntax of Inuit language varies to some degree between dialects, but the basic principles will generally apply to all of them and to some degree to Yupik as well.

 Nouns

+Nouns (atiqausit) are the parts of speech that describe people, places, and things.
+Nouns are marked for number, case, and possession.

+Noun declension

+Inuktut has three numbers; singular, dual, and plural.

+Inuktut has eight noun cases, all of which display various roles within the sentence.